-Artists, authors or self-employed persons who receive a wage must pay health and social insurance from a fixed amount of income.
+Artists, authors, or self-employed persons (who are not employees) must pay health and social insurance from a fixed amount of income.
 Social insurance is divided into two payments: sickness and pension insurance.
-Sickness insurance is voluntary and the artist may pay for it, but it is not compulsory.
-Those without sickness insurance are not entitled to receive sickness benefits and maternity benefits.
+Sickness insurance is voluntary and the artist can pay for it, but it is not compulsory.
+Those without sickness insurance are not entitled to receive sickness benefits or maternity benefits.
 Since 1 January 2009, all artists must pay pension insurance because each job they do is considered to be part of continuous employment, according to an amendment to the Act on Pension Insurance.
-Up to the end of 2008 artists did not have to pay pension insurance as they claimed that they were not engaged in continuous employment.
-Royalties for contributions to newspapers, radio and television are exempted as long as monthly income does not exceed a certain limit defined in the Act on Income Tax.
+Up to the end of 2008 artists did not have to pay pension insurance as they claimed that they are not continuously employed.
+Royalties for contributions to newspapers or radio and television appearances are exempted as long as monthly income does not exceed a certain limit defined in the Act on Income Tax.
 When an artist is unemployed, the unemployment benefit is paid from the contribution to state unemployment policy.
 All citizens including artists pay the contribution to state unemployment policy in their pension insurance.